 Point Location

 In this tutorial, we demonstrate how triangulations can be used to perform point location.
 The problem of interest is: Given a point p and a triangulation tri, what triangle T in tri contains p?
-We provide a function jump_and_march for this task, implementing the algorithm of Mücke, Saias, and Zhu (1999).
+We provide a function find_triangle for this task, implementing the algorithm of Mücke, Saias, and Zhu (1999).
 The algorithm has been slightly modified to allow for regions with holes.
 Support is also provided for non-convex and disjoint domains, but the algorithm is significantly slower in these cases and requires some special case.
 (The approach for these cases is, basically, to just keep trying new points to start the algorithm from until it works, but you the user must specify a keyword argument concavity_protection to make an extra check to guarantee even greater safety.)

 Unconstrained example